 The Range Overlap prioritization criterion is intended to evaluate how much a proposed restoration project in a specific location overlaps with important habitat for focal fish species.
-This is assessed by using the best available information on the historical habitat, current habitat, federally-designated critical habitat, and working group-defined special emphasis areas for each of the 10 focal species of the IFRMP which have been mapped to every sub-watershed (HUC12) in the Klamath Basin.
+This is assessed by using the best available information on the historical habitat, current habitat, federally-designated critical habitat, and special emphasis areas as defined by working groups.
+These data are available for each of the ten focal species of the IFRMP and have been mapped to every sub-watershed (HUC12) in the Klamath Basin.

 Key datasets used to compile species range information include ODFW Fish Habitat Distribution Data, USFWS Critical Habitat Designation data, UC Davis PISCES Fish Range and Occurrence Data, the Pacific Lamprey Assessment And Template For Conservation Measures In California (USFWS 2012b) and the Species Status Assessment for the Endangered Lost River and Shortnose Sucker (USFWS 2019c).
-Each of these initial data sources was reviewed by local species experts and suggested adjustments to range maps were made accordingly.
+Each of these data sources were reviewed by local species experts and suggested changes to these range maps were made accordingly.
+The raw data used to set the range overlap criterion are summarized in a series of species range maps in the sub-basin chapters within Section 4 of the IFRMP and are also viewable within the IFRMP Restoration Prioritization Tool.